ABELAAAZ/2022Spring_Finals/README.md

 1.communicable 2.noncommunicable 3.injuries.

 **Diseases code** — provided by WHO Global Health Estimates (GHE).
 Assume not modified.

 # Short description of the problem solved
-The big topic is health-related, from the perspective of life expectancy, mortality in different age groups, and cause of death and its relations to income groups, regions, and health expenditures.
+The big topic is to observe the trend of health-related issues and , from the perspective of life expectancy, mortality in different age groups, and cause of death and its relations to income groups, regions, and health expenditures.
 Our work is based on two previous publications which are listed below:

 The Impact of Health Expenditures on Health Outcomes in Sub-Saharan Africa: https://journals.sagepub.com/doi/pdf/10.1177/0169796X19826759
+Global and regional causes of death: https://pubmed.ncbi.nlm.nih.gov/19776034/

 ## Data sources:
 1. Global cause of death